Everything you need to know about non-secure pages

 Why a secure website is necessary

-Having an unprotected website opens the door to a wide variety of problems.
+HTTP sites open the door to a wide variety of problems.
 It’s possible that both you and your site’s visitors could be more vulnerable to viruses and hackers if you don’t take adequate precautions.

 Here are a few more important reasons why a secure website is crucial: